💡 Quick Summary

 | Side effects | GI (nausea, diarrhea, vomiting) | GI + injection site reactions |

 Bottom line: Efficacy is comparable.
-The pill is $50/month cheaper, eliminates needles, and does not need refrigeration — but requires strict daily timing.
+The pill is $50/month cheaper, eliminates needles, and doesn't need refrigeration — but requires strict daily timing.
 The injection is more forgiving on lifestyle (eat whenever) but requires weekly self-injection and cold storage.
 Neither is universally superior; it depends on what fits your life.

 Rybelsus vs. Wegovy Pill: Same Molecule, Different Mission